 The Supplemental Nutrition Assistance Program (SNAP) is the largest federal program aimed at combating hunger and food insecurity among low-income Americans.
 Sometimes referred to as food stamps, SNAP benefits are transferred to needy families through debit cards, which can be used to purchase food items in retail stores.

 SNAP has demonstrated significant anti-poverty effects while comprising a fraction of federal spending.
-In fiscal year 2019, the most recent year for which a complete set of data is available, SNAP:
+In fiscal year 2022, SNAP:

 Below is a look at how SNAP works, who benefits from it, and its place in the federal budget.

 However, in general, there are two paths for SNAP eligibility.
 Many participants are eligible for SNAP benefits because they receive assistance from other federal programs, such as Supplemental Security Income or Temporary Assistance for Needy Families.
 Households who do not receive assistance from those programs may still qualify for SNAP, but must meet certain income and asset tests.
 Apart from income eligibility standards, those age 16–59 generally must also register to work and accept suitable job offers to receive SNAP benefits.
 Of that group, able-bodied adults age 18–49 without dependents are limited to three months of benefits out of every three years unless they meet additional work requirements or are exempted by their state.

 When calculating benefit amounts for SNAP, the U.S. Department of Agriculture (USDA) relies on its Thrifty Food Plan, a set of dietary guidelines designed to meet nutritional needs at a low cost.
 Based on those guidelines, the USDA sets maximum benefits for different household sizes, shown in the table below.
 Not including SNAP benefits received, families are expected to spend 30 percent of their net income on food.